nuxeo/nuxeo/nuxeo-core-binarymanager-azure/README.md

 Be sure to protect your user id and token using the [configuration data encryption](https://doc.nuxeo.com/x/4YeRAQ).

+# Configuration

+Configuration you have to add in your `nuxeo.conf` file:

+## Enable default Azure Binary Manager

+`nuxeo.core.binarymanager=org.nuxeo.ecm.blob.azure.AzureBinaryManager`

+## Enable CDN Azure Binary Manager

+See the [Microsoft Azure documentation page](https://azure.microsoft.com/en-us/documentation/articles/cdn-overview/) about how you can enable the CDN feature.

+`nuxeo.core.binarymanager=org.nuxeo.ecm.blob.azure.AzureCDNBinaryManager`

-# Mandatory parameters
+## Mandatory parameters

-- nuxeo.core.binarymanager=org.nuxeo.ecm.core.storage.azure.AzureBinaryManager

 - nuxeo.storage.azure.container : the name of the Azure container

 - nuxeo.storage.azure.account.name : your Azure storage account name

-- nuxeo.storage.azure.account.key : your Azure storage access key
+- nuxeo.storage.azure.account.key : your Azure storage access key (Do not forget to use [data encryption](https://doc.nuxeo.com/x/4YeRAQ))

-# Optional parameters
+## Optional parameters

-- nuxeo.storage.azure.endpointProtocol : the url protocol (default is HTTPS)
+- nuxeo.storage.azure.endpointProtocol : the url protocol (default is `HTTPS`)

-- nuxeo.storage.azure.cachesize : size of the local cache (default is 100MB).
+- nuxeo.storage.azure.cachesize : size of the local cache (default is `100MB`).

+- nuxeo.storage.azure.directdownload : enable direct download from Azure servers (default is `false`)

+- nuxeo.storage.azure.cdn.host : *(only if you enable direct download and use the Azure CDN)* your Azure CDN host where your blobs are available.

 # Building